PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 ## Accessing the collected data

-Each extension may provide data to your game in one of two ways:
+Each extension may provide data to your game in one (or both) of the two ways below:
- 1. By collecting their data into your game database, which you can access using Paima SDK functions described below;
+ 1. By collecting the data and saving it into your game database directly, which you can access using Paima SDK functions described below;
  2. By scheduling inputs when certain events happen, which you can then react to in your state transition function.

 The data collected and functions used to access it are specific to each type of extension and you can find more information about that in their respective sections.
-In general, be aware that these functions will need read access to your database (which is what the `readonlyDBConn` parameter in each function is for), and you need to specify the extension whose data you want by using its name (which is what the `cdeName` parameter in each function is for), which needs to correspond to the name specified in the configuration file.
+In general, be aware that these functions will read directly from the game state database (which is what the `readonlyDBConn` parameter is for), and you will need to specify the extension name (which is what the `cdeName` parameter in each function is for) which needs to correspond to the name you specified in the configuration file.

-Scheduled inputs are triggered by various events specific to the extension type, with these circumstances and the format of the scheduled input described in their respective sections.
-The inputs are always scheduled either for the same blockheight in which they are triggered (which enables them to be processed immediately, as scheduled inputs are processed before the state transition function is called), or, if they are triggered before the overall `START_BLOCKHEIGHT` of the game node (specified in the `.env` file), in the so-called _pre-sync_ phase, they are scheduled for `START_BLOCKHEIGHT + 1` (which is the first blockheight for which the state transition function is called).
+Scheduled inputs are triggered by events specific to each extension type, with the circumstances and the format of the scheduled input described in their respective sections.
+The inputs are always scheduled either for the current blockheight (which enables them to be processed immediately, as scheduled inputs are processed before the state transition function is called), or, if they are triggered before the overall `START_BLOCKHEIGHT` of the game node (specified in the `.env` file), in the so-called _pre-sync_ phase, they are scheduled for `START_BLOCKHEIGHT + 1` (which is the first blockheight for which the state transition function is called).
 The scheduled inputs will always start with the prefix specified in the config as `initializationPrefix`.

 To learn by example, please consult the NFT LvlUp game template &ndash; `./paima-engine-linux init template nft-lvlup` to learn more.